radius-project/design-notes/recipe/2023-08-drift-management.md

 ```

 **Outputs:**
-- `Error`
+- No change required to the Execute API response.

+- `Error`: A new error type will be added to the recipe driver to indicate that garbage collection of resources failed.
+This error will be returned by the Execute API if garbage collection fails.
   - `RecipeGarbageCollectionFailed`

 ## Alternatives considered

 ### Adding a new API for Garbage Collection in Engine and Driver

+An initial consideration was to introduce a new API into the recipe engine and driver components for garbage collection of resources, with individual recipe drivers implementing different implementations of this new API.
+The potential advantage of this approach is the clear separation of functionalities within each API - Execute and GarbageCollectResources, simplifying execute API logic and reducing the risk of oversights when new developers implement additional drivers.

+However, we realized that all the necessary information for garbage collection is available during recipe execution.
+Introducing an extra round trip between the controller, engine, and driver would not provide a favorable trade-off.
+Instead, we can achieve the desired separation of functionality by abstracting garbage collection into a separate function.
+If necessary, we can consider introducing the new API only within the driver if it becomes challenging to maintain as more driver implementations are added.

 ## Test plan

 ### Unit Tests

-Existing CreateOrUpdate controller unit tests will be updated to verify that the new API is invoked after recipe execution and output processing have completed.
+1. **Driver Unit Tests:** These tests will be updated to ensure that garbage collection is invoked after recipe execution and output processing have been completed.
+Additionally, these tests will validate the correct error type is returned if garbage collection fails.

-Unit tests will be added for the new API for the individual recipe drivers.
+2. **CreateOrUpdate Controller Unit Tests:** Existing unit tests for the CreateOrUpdate controller will be updated to exclude the expected execution of garbage collection after recipe execution.

 ### Functional Tests

-Currently, functional tests specifically validating drift management for Bicep are lacking.
+Currently, functional tests specifically validating garbage collection for Bicep are lacking.
 To address this, a new tracking issue will be created to introduce a test scenario that involves redeploying a resource with an updated recipe, with validation of the deletion of underlying resources that are no longer utilized by the revised recipe.
 The priority will be to achieve comprehensive functional test coverage for Bicep after the planned features for the August release are implemented.

 ## Security

 * No new security vectors are being introduced.

-* Updated implementation improves the overall security of recipe execution abstracting out the recipe type specific logic from the common code leading.
-This abstraction prevents the potential risk of data loss due to the unintended deletion of resources that are still in use for recipe types that do not require explicit drift management.
+* Updated implementation improves the overall security of recipe execution abstracting out the recipe type specific logic from the common code.
+This abstraction prevents the potential risk of data loss due to the unintended deletion of resources that are still in use for recipe types that do not require explicit garbage collection.

 ## Compatibility (optional)